Pursuant to ORS 419B.550 to 419B.558

 - Minors interested in applying for emancipation can pick up an explanation and procedure pamphlet, Oregon Revised Statute (ORS) regarding the emancipation of minors and an application for decree of emancipation from the juvenile court or Juvenile Services.

-- Applicants may proceed with taking the notarized decree of emancipation to the juvenile court clerk, pay the filing fee and request a preliminary hearing be scheduled.
+- Applicants may proceed with taking the notarized decree of emancipation to the juvenile court clerk and request a preliminary hearing be scheduled.

 Points the Judge will consider in deciding whether a child shall be emancipated: